White-Whale-Defi-Platform/white-whale-docs/smart-contracts/liquidity-hub/pool-network/terraswap-token.md

 loosely based on Ethereum's ERC20 standard, but many changes have been made.
 The types in here can be imported by contracts that wish to implement this spec, or by contracts that call to any standard cw20 contract.

+The token contract is used by the pool contract to create LP tokens.

+The code for the token contract can be found [here](https://github.com/White-Whale-Defi-Platform/migaloo-core/tree/main/contracts/liquidity_hub/pool-network/terraswap_token).

+---

 The following are the messages that can be executed on the cw20 token contract:

 ## Instantiate

+Instantiates a cw20 token.

 ```json
 {